Research

 Working Papers

-“Stratification After Job Displacement: The Role of Job Tasks, Queueing, and the Declining Demand for Routine Labor” (Revise and Resubmit, Socio-Economic Review)
+“Stratification After Job Displacement: The Role of Job Tasks, Queueing, and the Declining Demand for Routine Labor” (Revise and Resubmit, Socio-Economic Review) (available upon request)

 “Local Labor Market Polarization and Inequality in Career Earnings Mobility” (available upon request)